suneetnangia/Alexa/README.md

 ## Integration with Alexa Skill
 ### Key Points
 1. Configure Alexa skill to send full utterances/phrases spoken by the end user to this API, here's how-
-    - In Interaction Model, create a new custom slot type, call it "PhraseSlotType".
+    - In Interaction Model tab, create a new custom slot type, call it "PhraseSlotType".
-    - In Interaction Model, add slot value for this newly created slot type e.g. "lease send Pedigree Dentastix medium".
+    - In Interaction Model tab, add slot value for this newly created slot type e.g. "lease send Pedigree Dentastix medium".
 This is required to let interaction model know that this slot type can capture multiple words.
-    - In Interaction Model, create a new intent, call it "GenericIntent".
+    - In Interaction Model tab, create a new intent, call it "GenericIntent".
-    - In Interaction Model, under "Generic Intent", create a new slot of type "PhraseSlotType", call it "PhraseSlot".
+    - In Interaction Model tab, under "Generic Intent", create a new slot of type "PhraseSlotType", call it "PhraseSlot".
-    - In Interaction Model, under "Generic Intent", create a new utterance as "{PhraseSlot}".
+    - In Interaction Model tab, under "Generic Intent", create a new utterance as "{PhraseSlot}".
 This will let interaction model know that you want to capture everything in this one slot.
 2. Configure Alexa skill to send JSON request with utterance to this API.
-    - In Configuration, select Https endpoint type, and insert the default endpoint which points to your Azure API.
+    - In Configuration tab, select Https endpoint type, and insert the default endpoint which points to your Azure API.
 Example- https://alexainterfacedemo.azurewebsites.net/api/alexa.
 Dont forget to specify Https infront of the URL as mentioned in the previous example here.
-    - In SSL Certificate, select "My development endpoint is a sub-domain of a domain that has a wildcard certificate from a certificate authority".
+    - In SSL Certificate tab, select "My development endpoint is a sub-domain of a domain that has a wildcard certificate from a certificate authority".
 3. Test the API
-    - In Test, ensure Test switch is enabled at the top.
+    - In Test tab, ensure Test switch is enabled at the top.
-    - In Test, under "Enter Utterance" input, specify the utterance you want to test e.g. "Send me two packs of chicken nuggets for small dogs"
+    - In Test tab, under "Enter Utterance" input, specify the utterance you want to test e.g. "Send me two packs of chicken nuggets for small dogs"

 ## What's Next
 1. Connect Bot Framework with state management to allow conversational communication on Alexa and other channels.
 2. This API uses my LUIS model which is good enough for testing purposes but it will not be specific your domain.
-Please head over to LUIS.ai to learn more about LUIS and develop a model which suits your need.
+Please head over to https://www.LUIS.ai to learn more about LUIS and develop a model which suits your need.